dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 To prepare for Consensus decisions, DAG-T implementations usually expose an API allowing the Consensus protocol to inject input into the DAG.
 The is no commonly accepted standard for doing this in the literature.
+Existing DAG-T APIs are blocking message transmissions.
-All existing DAG-T APIs block message transmissions, invoking a call to the Consensus protocol to provide input such as regular coin tosses
+Such APIs must regularly ask the Consensus protocol to provide input to embed in transmissions, such as coin tosses (e.g., in [Aleph](https://arxiv.org/pdf/1908.05156.pdf), [Narwhal](https://arxiv.org/abs/2105.11827)).
-(e.g., in
-[Aleph](https://arxiv.org/pdf/1908.05156.pdf),
-[Narwhal](https://arxiv.org/abs/2105.11827)).
 [DAG-rider](https://arxiv.org/abs/2102.08325)DAG-rider,
 [Bullshark](https://arxiv.org/abs/2201.05677")),
-or worse, waiting for Consensus protocol permission to transmit messages based on timers ( [Bullshark](https://arxiv.org/abs/2201.05677").
+or worse, they ask for the Consensus protocol permission to transmit messages based on timers (e.g., [Bullshark](https://arxiv.org/abs/2201.05677").

 Here we introduce a minimally-invasive, non-blocking API `setInfo(meta)`: